 I would have loved to dew ret but it was approaching the end of September and starting to get nippy at nights.
 So, I pulled out what we call “the Coffin” It’s a big black wheelie box that usually holds stuff in the garage.
 Now it’s my flax bin.
 It’s a fabulous flax retting bin because it is over 4 feet long and gets nice and hot in the sun.

 Writing this makes it all sound very seamless.
 Not so.
-Here’s how things go:
+Here’s a photo montage of the trial and error:

 Once it was retted, I laid the flax in the yard to dry, and then put it back into the coffin until I had time to build a flax brake.
 Life got strange, and the COVID pandemic put a spike in my plans to process the flax in 2020.
 So, here we are- 2021.
 I finally had time and energy to build some tools.
 Building a Flax Brake will take you to the plans and step by step directions.